Skip to Main Content

 2. Have long-term goals in mind

-Instead of mindlessly saving or investing, millionaires have goals set for both the short and long term.
+Instead of mindlessly saving or investing, millionaires have money goals set for both the short and long term.

 3. Invest in diversified index funds

-By investing in index funds or exchange traded funds (ETFs), you can achieve millionaire status at a lower price and with less risk.
+By investing in index funds or exchange-traded funds (ETFs), you can achieve millionaire status at a lower price and with less risk.

 Here’s what to look for in an index fund or ETF:

 • Invested in stocks.
-While risky in the short-term, stocks offer the best track record of long-term gains.
+While risky in the short term, stocks offer the best track record of long-term gains.

 • Low cost.
 Most index funds are passively managed, which helps keep costs low.
-It’s easy to find solid index funds with expense ratios below 0.3 percent.
+It’s easy to find solid index funds with expense ratios below 0.30 percent.

 4. Invest when everyone is freaking out

 When the stock market begins falling, many investors rush to the exits, hoping to avoid still-further losses in the short term.
 The thing is, that decline may be a great long-term deal.
+If the market takes a nosedive, you might want to consider scooping up undervalued stocks or even low-cost S&P 500 index funds while the price is low.

 Investors who cash out when prices are at record highs probably didn’t buy at record highs.
-They likely bought low, during bear markets when others might’ve been freaking out about declines.
+They likely bought low during bear markets when others might’ve been freaking out about declines.
 Take a fall in the market as a time to consider putting more money into your investments, not less.

 5. Don’t worry about looking the part

 You don’t have to shop at expensive stores or buy name-brand goods to fit in with the crowd.
 Instead, put more time and effort into building your wealth through investments, not stuff.
 Millionaires aren’t wealthy because they spend money, but rather because they didn’t spend it.
+Put your money toward your future, not things.

 6. Make it automatic